 Rollinia is most commonly propagated by seeds because they grow true to type.
 Seeds may take anywhere from 3 weeks to 2 months to germinate, with about 80% success rate.
 To speed up the germination process you can try soaking them in water for 12-24 hours, or scarification.
 Like most fruit tree seeds it is good to sow them in partially shaded and wind protected nursery location.

 Grafting and air layering can ensure consistently high yielding varieties.
 Scale and mealy bugs may be problems, as well as fruit fly.

 If you are interested in purchasing rollinia trees, seeds or fruit, please visit my farm website: ainaexotics.com.
-We often have fruit, seeds or plants available – although we are currently sold out. (next plants will be available in may 2019).

 I’m also available to set up a tropical fruit display or table at your next party or conference.
 Contact me for more information.